tmtxt/tmtxt.github.com/_drafts/2020-03-15-message-queue.md

 - You will never lose the customer data.
 In case the 3rd-party system is down or any other network issue, the messages are still kept in the queue, retries multiple times until success or moved to another Error queue waiting to be re-queued at one point in the future.

+# Isolate and Allocate resources with Message queues

+One of the difference of the system at AR is that most of the tasks are background tasks and backed by several message queues.
+There are several reasons for us to choose this design

+- We want to keep the user-facing API and databases simple fast.
+This way, the all the API respond very fast and the app performs more smoothly.
+That brings a good impression to our users.